pirateyarrr/desmume-wasm/README.md

 # DeSmuME-wasm

 WebAssembly port of the DeSmuME.
+(this is orignaly by someone else im just using this just in case someone breaks the oraingal.)
 Designed for iPhone/iPad, also workable on other devices with a modern browser.

 https://ds.44670.org/